ThinkR-open/cranology/README.md

 #### MRAN

-`{cranology}` also includes the `get_package_number_mran()` function to more quickly get the number that were available on CRAN at any given date.
+`{cranology}` also includes the `get_package_number_mran()` function to more quickly get the number of packages that were available on CRAN at any given date.

 ``` r
 dates <- seq(